 - Once anaphylaxis is recognized, the next step is for the life saving epinephrine to be administered.
 Epinephrine is the treatment of choice for anaphylaxis.
 Rapidly getting the school nurse or school doctor and contacting emergency services (911) are critical. - For those with a known allergy and an auto-injector, in some states, a trained non-licensed staff member can administer an epinephrine auto-injector in the event that a nurse or physician is unavailable.
 Please discuss your state's regulations with your school nurse or principal.
-If the affected person has a known allergy-administer epinephrine as per training and school policy and confirm that 911 was called. - For those with an unknown allergy-Confirm that 911 was called and continue to attempt to contact the school nurse.
-If your district has adopted a policy under CRS 22-1-119.5 to stock epinephrine, then designated responders can administer epinephrine as per Level III training. - Anaphylaxis may require a second dose, therefore students should have two auto-injectors available. - Keep epinephrine in a well-defined, accessible but secure location, avoiding temperature extremes. - Staff should be trained and have periodic refreshers to administer the specific student's auto-injector.
-Make sure you are comfortable with using auto-injectors that are specific to your students. - Remember that antihistamines are second-line treatment and do not prevent or stop anaphylaxis.
+If the affected person has a known allergy-administer epinephrine as per training and school policy and confirm that 911 was called. - For those with an unknown allergy-confirm that 911 was called and continue to attempt to contact the school nurse and or doctor. - Anaphylaxis may require a second dose, therefore students should have two auto-injectors available. - Keep epinephrine in a well-defined, accessible but secure location, avoiding temperature extremes. - Staff should be trained and have periodic refreshers to administer the specific student's autoinjector.
+Make sure you are comfortable with using the auto-injector that is specific to your student or students. - Remember that antihistamines are second-line treatment and do not prevent or stop anaphylaxis.
 Do not allow antihistamines to delay giving epinephrine.